web3os-org/kernel/README.md

 - Finish development of backend Node.js web3os-server API
 - Finish the packaging system to be able to install apps
 - Rewrite most core modules in Rust
-- Increase inter-module security
+- Increase inter-module security/isolation
 - Some apps are basically just placeholders
 - Modify command interfaces to conform to IEEE Std 1003.1-2017
 - Flesh out rm command and remove rmdir; allow recursive delete
+- Migrate all global CSS to CSS modules
 - Adding more things to the TODO list

 </details>

 ## Can it do *thing*?

 If it's not in this README or not readily apparent in the included apps, the answer is probably not **yet**.
 PR's are always welcome and encouraged.
-Let's talk about it in [Discord](https://discord.gg/yA4M83fXn9)!
+Let's talk about it on [Discord](https://discord.gg/yA4M83fXn9)!

 Better yet, if you can make it do the thing, please [submit a PR](CONTRIBUTING.md)!
 This project will never grow without a thriving community of developers!